 Nelson Creek suspension bridge

-The suspension bridge crossing Nelson Creek is a historic bridge originally built in 1872 and rebuilt a couple of times, most recently by the New Zealand Forest Service in 1982 to the original plans.
+The suspension bridge crossing Nelson Creek is a historic bridge.
+It was originally built in 1872 and has been rebuilt a couple of times, most recently by the New Zealand Forest Service in 1982 using the original plans.

 Know before you go